Priestly Fraternity of Saint Peter: Educational institutions

-Ezekiel House, a house of formation for first-year seminarians, exists in the city of Sydney, Australia.
+Ezechiel House, a house of formation for first-year seminarians, exists in the city of Sydney, Australia.
 The Director of Ezechiel House is Fr.
 Duncan Wong.

 In 2015, the fraternity established in Guadalajara, Mexico, Casa Cristo Rey, an apostolate which it plans to develop into a house of formation for first-year seminarians for native Spanish-speaking postulants.
 Presently, Casa Cristo Rey serves as a priestly discernment program for young men from Spain and Latin America.
 In 2016 Casa Cristo Rey opened the Junipero Serra Spanish Institute, a program offering six or eight weeks of Spanish immersion for priests and seminarians.

-Until 2012, the fraternity also operated an American boarding school: St. Gregory's Academy in Elmhurst, Pennsylvania.